The "Services" view allows administrators to manage, edit and remove existing teams under their tenant.

 Runbook and Powershell Scripts

-- Onboard a series of Services within your tenant
+- Onboard a series of Services within your tenant in rapid succession.

 - Regularly (expect to) update Service details such as the a Service's UPN or E.164 Number.